 The 2017 Harvey Hurricane and Florence in 2018 taught important lessons about protecting data centers from flooding.
-While this is obviously important, there are other reasons why we put our Houston Data Centre where we did.
+While this is obviously important, there are other reasons why we put Houston Data Center where we did.
 We are confident our retail and wholesale solutions are in a strategically safe space at 2626 Spring Cypress Road Spring TX 77388 and here are our reasons:

 Well-Managed Risk Factors